-Radiochemistry: Radiolabeled probes (radiotracers) can be detected at concentrations up to 1000-fold lower than those labeled with non-radioactive markers (e.g. contrast agents).
-In order to best utilize this remarkable sensitivity for the study of low abundance targets of biological interest, one needs to maximize the specific activity of the radiolabeled molecular probe.
-Higher specific activity probes would allow for improved quantitative information about the target molecule and its binding capacity.
+Radiochemistry: Radiolabeled probes (radiotracers) can be detected at concentrations up to 1000-fold lower than those labeled with non-radioactive markers (e.g. MRI contrast agents).
+This remarkable sensitivity for the study of low abundance targets of biological interest requires a high specific activity of the radiolabeled molecular probe.
+High specific activity probes generally allow improved quantitative information about the target molecule and its binding capacity.

-This Notice is to solicit applications for grants in the radiochemistry topic area to support development of new techniques for radiolabeling of molecular probes (including nanoparticles) of biological importance, with radionuclides currently available, in specific activities that approach the theoretical maximums for these specific probes.
-These new radiolabeling techniques should also incorporate preventive measures to protect the probe from auto-radiolysis in vitro and in vivo.
+This FOA is to solicit applications for grants in the radiochemistry topic area to support development of new techniques for dual labeling of molecular probes (including nanoparticles) of biological importance, both with radionuclides in high specific activities and with contrast agents for CT, MRI, or a variety of indicators for optical imaging.
 These new labeling techniques can be applicable to molecular probes for either PET or SPECT imaging.
-This notice also solicits the development of techniques for linking two different imaging labels (e.g. two different radionuclides or one fluorescent- and radio-label) at two different sites of the same molecular probe for simultaneous quantitative assessment of two different biochemical reactions that may reflect two different functional characteristics or a combination of structural and functional information through the use of multimodality/hybrid instruments such as PET/MRI, PET/CT or PET combined with an Optical detector system.
+The two different molecular labels may include also, two different radionuclides with or without additional labels for CT, MRI or Optical Imaging at different sites of the same molecular probe in order to reflect two different functional characteristics or a combination of structural and functional information through the use of multimodality/hybrid instruments such as PET/MRI, PET/CT or PET combined with an Optical detector system.